Skip to content

 Member Opportunities

 To encourage and reward student interest in science and mathematics, NEST has created student awards for "science activism" that are presented in a public forum.
-The awards are based not solely on a student's scholastic achievements, but on the student's outreach into the school and community.
-The student receives an award certificate and a signed copy of a book written by an MIT author.
-The School receives an engraved plaque that remains in the school.
+The awards are based not solely on a student's scholastic achievements, but on the student's outreach into the school and community, and their passion for science.
+Each NEST member may select one student to recognize.
+The selected student receives an MIT NEST award certificate and a copy of a book written by an MIT author.

 NEST Discussion List (NESTD-L)

-The NESTD-L is an e-mail list devoted exclusively to the support of its members.
-The list broadcasts approximately 5-8 messages each week alerting the membership to sources of interest to them, and provides a vehicle for the exchange of ideas and projects between members.
+The NESTD-L is the e-mail list for NEST members.
+The list broadcasts approximately 3-4 messages each week alerting the membership to items of interest, and provides a vehicle for the exchange of ideas and projects among members.
+The NESTD-L is the best way to receive announcements about member opportunities and deadlines.

 MIT home